 What to do?

 Often the concept of these new mobility services is perceived only to tackle the problems of certain universal scope.
-How to get from office to the next meeting quickly?
+How to get from the office to the next meeting quickly?
 How to commute inexpensively?
-How to effortlessly juggle with taxis, rental cars and public transport?
+How to effortlessly juggle with taxis, rental cars, and public transport?

-However, it is possible to utilise these services in a local scope as well, and bring the flexibility and freedom of movement to all areas.
+However, it is possible to utilize these services in a local scope as well and bring flexibility and freedom of movement to all areas.
 The Regional Council of South Carelia started piloting MaaS utilization using the flexibility of the Good Sign Solution in collaboration with WSP Finland as the service designer.
 South Carelia aimed to tackle problems presented in three South Carelian counties.

 The pilot, “Kutsutaksi” is combining the rideshare idealism with traffic contractors to make mobility more readily available and more cost-efficient.
-By utilising the Good Sign Software as the service engine, the South Carelia region was able to form a service which combines the practicality of a taxi and the cost effectiveness of a ride-share.
-The service gathers the date and time of the transport requests, optimizes the pick-up and drop-off routes and activates when preconditions are met.
+By utilizing the Good Sign Software as the service engine, the South Carelia region was able to form a service that combines the practicality of a taxi and the cost-effectiveness of a ride-share.
+The service gathers the date and time of the transport requests, optimizes the pick-up and drop-off routes, and activates when preconditions are met.
 The contractors have a portal to manage the ongoing and future rides and the system automatically allocates the costs between the parties.